West Baton Rouge floodwater receding after Thursday's flooding

 "We work with the Red Cross, so during the event, we set up the Red Cross.
 Before Red Cross came in, we did open up our public facilities," he said.

 West Baton Rouge officials praised the work of their drainage system.
-However, voters in West Baton Rouge rejected a tax renewal last month that provides nearly$6 million six million dollars a year for drainage operations and construction.
+However, voters in West Baton Rouge rejected a tax renewal last month that provides nearly $6 million a year for drainage operations and construction.

 Officials said the tax renewal will be on the ballot again in November.